Nicky Crane: Homosexuality

-Crane was leading a double life as a gay man, even serving as a steward at the London gay pride march in 1986.
+Crane was leading a double life as a homosexual man, even serving as a steward at the London gay pride march in 1986.
 He was a regular at London gay clubs such as Heaven, Bolts and the Bell pub.
-At various times, Crane had worked as a bin man, bicycle courier, and a doorman at an S&M club.
+At various times, Crane had worked as a binman, bicycle courier, and a doorman at an S&M club.
 He worked for the protection agency Gentle Touch, and was able to shrug off any connection with the London gay scene as just part of his security work.
-He also appeared in the Psychic TV music video for Unclean, and in amateur gay porn films while still a neo-Nazi activist.
+He also appeared in the Psychic TV music video for Unclean, and in amateur gay pornography films while still a neo-Nazi.

 In 1992, Crane came out as gay in a segment of the Channel 4 magazine show Out titled "Skin Complex".
 On the programme, broadcast on 29 July 1992, Crane and several other gay people explained why they were attracted to the skinhead scene.
 He was immediately disowned by his Nazi associates, including Ian Stuart Donaldson, who said: "I feel more betrayed by him than anybody else.
 It just goes to show that nationalism and homosexuality do not fit together, because nationalism is a true cause and homosexuality is a perversion."

 The same month, the UK newspaper The Sun ran an article on him entitled "Nazi Nick is a Panzi", and included a picture of Crane with his face snarling at camera, head shaved bald, braces worn over his bare torso, faded jeans, white-laced boots and brandishing an axe.
 Crane died from an AIDS-related illness 18 months later.